ii/coredns/plugin/forward/README.md

 ~~~

 Proxy all requests to 9.9.9.9 using the DNS-over-TLS protocol, and cache every answer for up to 30
 seconds.
-Note the `tls_servername` is mandatory if you want to working setup, as 9.9.9.9 can't be
+Note the `tls_servername` is mandatory if you want a working setup, as 9.9.9.9 can't be
 used in the TLS negotiation.
 Also set the health check duration to 5s to not completely swamp the
 service with health checks.